 Although the floods of 1996 represented a large-scale disaster, they are not unprecedented within the recent past.
 The Christmas Flood of 1964 caused $157 million in damage, and 20 Oregonians lost their lives.
-County records dating back to the mid-1800s indicate that the Willamette River has caused significant flooding to the County at least seven times, while flooding from the Clackamas River has dramatically affected the County at least five times.
+Records dating back to the mid-1800s show at least seven significant Willamette River floods in the county.
+Flooding from the Clackamas River has dramatically affected the county at least five times.

 Floodplain Development Materials

 - Federal Emergency Management Agency (FEMA)

 - Clackamas County Department of Water Environment Services (WES)

 - Clackamas County Library System (floodplain publications and other information)